10 Visible Signs Your Body Is Releasing Trauma

 Trauma can take on many different forms and impact both our mental and physical health.
 Our bodies frequently hold trauma long after the original incident has occurred, which can be distressing and uncomfortable.

-We’ll explore seven subtle but essential indicators in this blog that show 10 signs your body is releasing trauma of the past.
+We’ll explore seven subtle but essential indicators in this blog post that show 10Â signs your body is releasing past trauma.

 How does trauma affect your body?